 Blue corn tortillas are a traditional Mexican staple made from blue corn, a variety of maize native to Mexico.
 And when I say blue, I mean blue.
 Not kind of black or brown or just barely blue, but a bright blue.
 The tortillas themselves have a slightly nuttier flavor and firmer texture compared to white or yellow corn tortillas.

-We only had these at street food stands.
+We only had these at street food stands (the #1 reason Mexico City is worth visiting, in my opinion).
 The best way to know if a street food stand is worth visiting or not?
 If there’s a few locals milling about eating the food, you want to eat the food too.
-We had the best luck on weekdays when the vendors were serving people working downtown, and the worst luck on Sundays when church was in session and/or people were sleeping off their hangovers.

 Tamales